 Leadership - Product Owners are leaders but not in commanding others but in being able to portray a vision to the rest of the team and convey backlog items.

 Not a control freak - Product Owners must be able to relinquish control and allow the teams to do what they believe is necessary.
-POs take the lead on prioritizing the Backlog, but they also listen to input from other members of the team.
+POs take the lead on prioritizing the Scrum product Backlog, but they also listen to input from other members of the team.

 Quick thinkers - POs must be quick to make decisions and trust their intuitions when prioritizing backlog items with goals and missions in mind.